velartrill/velartrill.github.io/orig/spirals/darkest-before-dawn/darkest-before-dawn.md

 And then it's gone, as quickly as it came, leaving a steeled resolve in its place.

 Pigeon's quivering now.
-"I'm— I— I'm s-s-sorry—" she burbles; "I'm— *ahhhh!*" She flinches, letting out a low, pained moan as I slip my knee between her legs and slam it against her taut little cunt.
+"I'm— I— I'm s-s-sorry—" she burbles; "I'm— *ahhhh!*" She flinches, letting out a low, pained moan as I slip my knee between her legs and slam it against her cunt.
 I rest the barrel of the wand against her cheek, giving her an amused look.

 "I asked you a *question,* Pigeon."